JimberSoftware/docs/devices/networkcontrollerssetup/SettingUpServer.md

 Hypervisor installation is widely used.
 It's a very convenient way of working.
 The major advantage is that the network controller server can be installed on existing hardware.
 Therefore, there's no need for a physical device.
 However, there are some settings you need to consider.

-The following hardware settings must also be set:
+The following minimum hardware settings must also be set:
   - 2 cores
   - 4 GB RAM
   - 25 GB of hard disk space

 #### VMware ESXi

 When installing the network controller on-prem on ESXi, you need to make sure to select BIOS as the firmware type: